Teskann/URDFast/documentation/dhparams_file_format.md

 A5,   1.5707963267948966,  0, theta6, 0,      -2.0944,  2.0944,  1.9634954,    −0.000259; −0.005328; 0.005956
 A6,   -1.5707963267948966, 0, theta7, 0.078,  -2.96706, 2.96706, 1.9634954,    0.0;       0.0;       0.063
 ```

+## Parse and Use

+URDFast fully supports .dhparams files.

+URDFast includes a Python parser for .dhparams files, see `dh_params.py`.

 ## Correspondence with URDF

+*This part is here only for understanding purposes, and is not related to the
+file format directly.
+This can help you understand how this format works
+comparing it with URDF.*

 For every row (line starting from the 5th) you can give a degree of freedom.
 The nature of this degree of freedom determines the joint type.
 Here is the